Hippolyta (DC Comics): Powers and abilities

 Hippolyta has 3,000 years of combat experience, providing her expertise in both hand-to-hand combat as well as with hand-held weapons.
 As a Themyscirian Amazon she is ageless and immortal, allowing her to live indefinitely without physically aging beyond her youthful prime, though she could still die if severely injured.
 As typical of Amazons she is extremely strong, being able to break apart steel and concrete with her bare hands and jump over 25 feet from a standing position.
 She is also highly durable, heals quickly, and highly intelligent, being able to absorb and process vast amounts of knowledge in a short period of time.

 Similar to other Amazons, Hippolyta can relieve her body of physical injury and toxins by becoming one with the Earth's soil and then reforming her body whole again.
 The first time Diana does this she prays to her god Gaea saying: "Gaea, I pray to you.
 Grant me your strength.
 You are the Earth who suckled me, who nurtured and bred me.
 Through you all life is renewed.
 The circle which never ends.
 I pray you, mother Gaea, take me into your bosom.
 Please, let me be worthy."
 During writer John Byrne's time on the comic it was stated that this is a very sacred ritual to the Themyscirians, only to be used in the most dire of circumstances.

 As an Amazon, Hippolyta had access to a number of magical artifacts.
 These artifacts included the Gauntlet of Atlas, which greatly increased her overall strength and durability, as well as the Sandals of Hermes, which increased her speed and allowed her to fly.
 During her time as Wonder Woman, Hippolyta wielded the Lasso of Truth, though she seemed to prefer a broadsword and shield in combat.
 Her broadsword was created by Hephaestus and was sharp enough to slice the electrons off of an atom.

 In her second tenure as Wonder Woman on the modern-day Justice League, Hippolyta is shown to have greatly enhanced strength and the ability to fly.
 When she acquired the ability to fly is not explicitly given.

 Other versions

-Flashpoint

-In the alternate timeline of the Flashpoint event, Hippolyta encourages Aquaman of Atlantis to marry her daughter, Wonder Woman, after she had been poisoned by a Kraken.
-On the wedding day, however, Hippolyta was murdered by Artemis in disguise as an Atlantean, who in an act of betrayal, was working with Ocean Master.
-Diana was actually the target, but Hippolyta took the arrow.
-This leads to war between the Amazons and Atlanteans.
+An alternate timeline version of Hippolyta appears in the Flashpoint event.
+This version was killed by Artemis working with Ocean Master, leading the Amazons and Atlanteans to declare war on one another.